wymp/weenie/README.md

 that you can still extract a lot of value out of the Weenie philosophy without being goverened or overburdened by the personal opinions of the programmers who have built the core framework.

-This package is intended to be included by other packages that may want to provide a different core set of operating assumptions for a framework.
+This base package is intended to be included by other packages that may want to provide a different core set of operating assumptions for a framework.
 It can even be used as a _component_ of a bigger framework.
 The whole point is that it shouldn't limit your possibilities with its own opinions of how the world works.